mayankmania/smarthome/README.md

 ## Pre-requisites

 ### Hardware
-1. Raspberry Pi model B, with memory card preloaded with an Raspberrian OS
+1. Raspberry Pi model B, with memory card preloaded with an Raspbian OS
 2. 5V 10A 2 Channel Relay Module

 ### Software